cloudmesh/client/docs/source/commands/command_register.rst

 several different types of clouds that we support.
 This includes OpenStack, AWS, and Azure clouds.

-.. todo:: at this time we have not integrated our AWS and Azure IaaS
+.. warning:: at this time we have not integrated our AWS and Azure
-	  abstractions in the new cloudmesh client.
+	     IaaS abstractions in the new cloudmesh client.
 We will make them available in future.

-.. note in some of our examples we will be using the user name `albert`

 As it may be inconvenient to edit this file and look at the yaml format, we provide several administrative commands.
 The command: